prestonharberts/fedora-40-configuration/docs/firefox.md

 				- Clear clipboard: 2 minutes
                 - Ask to add login: Off
                 - Ask to update existing login: Off

+### Enhancer for YouTube

+Click the Enhancer for YouTube extension button, and change the following settings:

+- Theme
+  - Dark theme: On (if wanted); YouTube-DeepDark (custom)
+    - YouTube DeepDark (custom): ff0000; #242424; #292929; #454545
+- Video player
+	- Controls
+      - Disable all controls
+	- Playback quality
+		- Automatically select a playback quality
+			- Select a different playback quality when entering the full screen mode: On
+				- Videos (full screen): Use monitor resolution
+				- Playlists (full screen): Use monitor resolution
+				- Pop-up player and embedded videos (full screen): Use monitor resolution
+	- Autoplay
+		- Disable autoplay: On
+- Appearance
+  - Use the available space based on the viewport dimensions to expand the video player: On
+  - Automatically expand the videos descriptions: On
+  - Hide chat: On
+  - Hide Shorts: On (Change `layout.css.has-selector.enabled` to `true` in about:config)

 ### OneTab